printfn/differentiate.js/README.md

 ### TODO

- - Better, simpler simplification of derivatives
+ - Better, more consistent simplification of expressions
  - More features (logs, exponents, etc.)
  - Better user interface